 - The magnetic field induces (or forces) an electric current into the base of the cookware within this field.
-The metal in the cookware resists the flow of this current and heats ups.
+The metal in the cookware resists the flow of this current (with friction) and heats up.

 - The hot metal from the pot heats the food or liquid inside.

 Induction is a more efficient way to bring heat to the food because almost all of the energy used is conducted directly to the base of the pot, unlike cooking on a gas or electric coil where much heat escapes around the sides of the pot and in addition to heating up the food it heats up the room and the outside of the cooker.

 Induction cooking has the unique ability to bring the base of a pan, or pressure cooker, to searing heat instantly while the edges and lid are still cool enough to touch.
 That’s a by-product induction’s efficiency that can work against the pressure cooker, too.